Several Oakland Police Officers terminated after Sexual Misconduct

-If you have ever experienced sexual harassment or sexual assault on any level at work in New York, New Jersey, or Philadelphia, contact a sexual harassment lawyer at the Derek T. Smith Law Group, PLLC in New York, New Jersey, or Philadelphia.
+If you have ever experienced sexual harassment or sexual assault on any level at work, contact us at the Derek Smith Law Group, PLLC in New York City, Miami, New Jersey, or Philadelphia.
 Our sexual harassment lawyers are very skilled in federal and state laws that protect employees from workplace misconduct.

-They also focus on providing legal advice and representation to employees who suffer from hardships in the workplace such as workplace discrimination under various protected classes.
-For more information on sexual assault or sexual harassment in the workplace, read our employment law blog.
+Our attorneys also focus on providing legal advice and representation to employees who suffer from hardships in the workplace such as workplace discrimination under various protected classes.

 - Are You Entitled to Paid Maternity Leave? - January 23, 2020